chlam4/kube-mutating-webhook-tutorial/README.md

 k8s-secret-injector-webhook-deployment   1/1     1            1           51m```
 ```

+# Secret Injection Annotations

+This section describes how to annotate the service deployments to inject db credentials from Kubernetes secrets.

-2. Label the desired namespace with `k8s-secret-injector=enabled`.
+1. Label the desired namespace with `k8s-secret-injector=enabled`.
 In the example below, we use `turbonomic` as the namespace.
 ```
 $ kubectl label namespace turbonomic k8s-secret-injector=enabled
 $ kubectl get namespace -L k8s-secret-injector